owlbarn/tutorial/book/linear-algebra/README.md

 - : float = 2.87802701599908967e-15
 ```

-(Question: but this example does not really show the orthogonal part.)

 Now that we know what is orthogonal basis, the next question is, how to build one?
-The method to construct orthogonal basis in a subspace is called the *Gram-Schmidt orthogonalisation*.
+The *QR Factorisation* is used to construct orthogonal basis in a subspace.

-TODO: Explain Gram-Schmidt and QR.
+Specifically, it decomposes a matrix A into the product of an orthogonal matrix Q and an upper triangular matrix R, i.e. A = QR.
+It is provided in the linear algebra module.

 ```
 val qr : ?thin:bool -> ?pivot:bool -> ('a, 'b) t -> ('a, 'b) t * ('a, 'b) t * (int32, int32_elt) t
 ```

-`qr x` calculates QR decomposition for an `m` by `n` matrix `x`.
+The `qr x` function calculates QR decomposition for an `m` by `n` matrix `x`.
 The function returns a 3-tuple, the first two are `Q` and `R`, and the third is the permutation vector of columns.
 The default value of parameter `pivot` is `false`, setting pivot  to true lets `qr` performs pivoted factorisation.
 Note that
 the returned indices are not adjusted to 0-based C layout.